barnettben/Datastream/Sources/Datastream/Datastream.docc/Datastream.md

 # ``Datastream``

-Datastream is a parser for the NMR Datastream file format.
+Parse milk recording information from the NMR Datastream file format.

 ## Overview

 Datastream files are used to provide milk recording results to UK dairy farmers.
+These files contain details of milk production, animal identities, recorded events and genetic evaluations.

-This library can parse valid Datastream files into various data structures as detailed below.
+This library parses Datastream files into data structures as detailed below.
 If unable to do so, it will throw an error to aid in locating problems within a given file.

+## Parsing options

 There are two primary options for parsing:
 - Parsing into a single ``Datastream/Datastream`` structure

     This creates a representation of an entire Datastream file where you do not need to be concerned about the underlying file structure.
-You can create this using ``Datastream/init(url:)``.
+It is the simplest way to extract information from a file.

 - Parsing record-by-record: